Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: The GRAND detection unit

-Figure~\ref{fig:Eboard} shows the prototype GRAND FEB used in GP300 and G@A. We describe its primary components we below.
+Figure~\ref{fig:Eboard} shows the GRAND FEB prototype used in GP300 and G@A. We describe its primary components below.

-\textbf{\textit{Analog chain.---}}The analog chain, component (1) in Fig.~\ref{fig:Eboard}, serves multiple purposes.
-First, the analog signals, coming from the LNA, are shaped through a fifth-order elliptical 30--200\,MHz-bandpass filter.
-In the following, they pass through the variable gain amplifier (VGA), whose setting is controlled by the digital part of the board.
+\textbf{\textit{Analog chain.---}}The analog chain, component (1) in Fig.~\ref{fig:Eboard}, combines several functionalities.
+The analog signals, coming from the LNA, are first shaped through a fifth-order elliptical 30--200\,MHz-bandpass filter.
+Then, they pass through the Variable Gain Amplifier (VGA), whose setting is controlled by the digital part of the board.
 The gain can vary between -10 and +20\,dB.
+Figure~\ref{fig:BPass} shows the measured analog response of the FEB board for a set VGA gain of 4~dB.
+In the GRAND working frequency range of 50--200~MHz, a plateau is observed at the expected 4~dB, with frequency dependent losses of at most half a dB.
 In GP300, we use a VGA gain of 20\,dB; in G@A, we use a 0\,dB gain.
-In addition, the analog chain supplies power to the front-end LNA boards (Section~\ref{sec:setUp_antenna_lna}) through a bias-T.
+This choice compensates for the differences in the LNA gain and ensures that the final signal output has a similar total gain for both prototype arrays.
+The FEB has four analog chain signal inputs, one for each antenna polarization, and a spare that typically remains unused.
+The analog chain also supplies power to the front-end LNA boards through a bias-T.

-Figure~\ref{fig:BPass} shows the measured analog response of the FEB board.
-For this figure, the VGA gain of the FEB was set at 3~dB before the measurement.
-The response was then measured to be nearly constant in the GRAND working frequency range of 50--200~MHz, with a value of approximately 3~dB, indicating that the signal is amplified properly.

-\textbf{\textit{ADC chip.---}}The FEBs digitize the signals after they pass the analog chain.
-The digitization uses a 14-bit 500\,MSPS, 4-channel analog-to-digital converter (ADC; Analog Devices, AD9694), component (2) in Fig.~\ref{fig:Eboard}, in differential mode with an input voltage range of $\pm 0.9$\,V. This setting allows us to measure the background noise at around 30 ADC counts, leaving a dynamic range of about 9 effective bits.
-This yields a compromise between accurate noise determination and maximum signal detection that allows us to use the variations in the Galactic background as a monitoring and calibration tool.
+\textbf{\textit{ADC chip.---}}The FEB digitizes the signals after they pass the analog chain.
+The digitization uses a 14-bit 500\,MSPS, 4-channel Analog-to-Digital Converter (ADC; Analog Devices, AD9694), component (2) in Fig.~\ref{fig:Eboard}, in differential mode with an input voltage range of $\pm 0.9$\,V. This setting allows us to measure the background noise at around 30 ADC counts, leaving a dynamic range of about 9 effective bits.
+This yields a compromise between accurate noise determination and maximum signal detection that allows us to use the variations in the Galactic noise as a monitoring and calibration tool.
+The 500 MHz clock used by the ADC is generated locally on the board.
+It is not synchronized between different DUs.